optimisticside/messenger/README.md

 -- we do not need to provide any data, as this server's info is automatically provided by messenger messageServer:publish(SERVER_START_TOPIC)
 ```
 You can listen for data in a topic by subscribing to it, which can be done using the `subscribe` function.
 It takes the name of the topic to subscribe to, along with a callback function to be executed every time data is sent.
-It returns a `RBXScriptConnection`, and can be disconnected when needed.
+It returns an `RBXScriptConnection`, and can be disconnected when needed.
 ```lua
 -- subscribe to topic
 messageServer:subscribe(SERVER_START_TOPIC, function(message)